supermarsx/whoisdigger/readme.md

 ### Using wordlists

 You can use wordlists by either using a file wordlist in text format or manually input using the text area option.
-Wordlists should follow the sanitization requirements below for the best results although they're not mandatory.
+Wordlists should follow sanitization requirements below for the best results although they're not mandatory.
 Not following the requirements will result in adverse or unwanted results.

+Wordlist requirements:
 - Deduplicated
-- No spaces (if intended)
+- No spaces
 - No subdomains
 - One domain per line
 - No TLDs
 - UTF-8 encoded
+- No reserved characters such as dots

 Example wordlist